tomyreyes/Rate-That-Dad-Joke/README.md

     └── .gitignore
 ```

-Server - I structured the server as a package called init to be a bit more organized.
+Server - I structured the server as a package.
 ```
 ├── server
     ├── init